yannickferenczi/fancy-farmers/README.md

 ---
 ## Design

 **Design orientation**

-The Website has been designed to communicate the feeling of nature and peace while the first goal is to show the user the proximity of our farm and how easy it is to have fresh and healthy products every week.
+The Website has been designed to communicate the feeling of nature and peace while the first goal is to show the user the proximity of the farm and how easy it is to have fresh and healthy products every week.

 **Colours**